Sound-drop/SoundDrop/README.md

 For running a secure copy (scp) between two hosts as part of the project, host_src and host_dest.

-host_src is where the program will run the scp command, host-dest is where it is going.
+host_src (computer running reciever) is where the program will run the scp command, host-dest (computer running sender) is where it is going.

 On host_src (the one running the scp command) create a key pair for SoundDrop